gahjelle/advent_of_code/julia/README.md

 $ julia test_all_puzzles.jl
 ```

-Note that the tests are done by running the puzzle solutions on the `input.txt`
-file in each puzze directory and compared to a `output.jl.txt` in the same
+Note that the tests are done by running the puzzle solutions on the `input.txt` file in each puzzle directory and comparing the output to a `output.jl.txt` file in the same directory.
-directory.

 You can include a benchmarking report by adding the `-r` option: